diegomrepo/backer/README.md

-## Configuration Backup Utility
+## Configuration Backup Utility:
-Welcome to the Configuration Backup Utility repository.
-This collection includes meticulously crafted Bash scripts and an Ansible playbook designed for seamlessly backing up your essential dot files and configurations.
-The backup process is directed towards a private GitHub repository of your choice, ensuring a secure and organized storage solution.
+It provides Bash scripts and an Ansible playbook for backing up dot files and configurations to a private GitHub repository.

-### Getting Started
+### Getting Started:
-To initiate the configuration backup, follow the straightforward steps below:

-Ensure you have a GitHub repository created in advance to serve as your dedicated backup space.
-Have your GitHub repository email and commit name ready, as these will be used for committing the backup in your name.
+Users need to create a GitHub repository and have their GitHub credentials ready to initiate the backup process.

-### Requirements
+### Requirements:
-This utility is all about Debian-based systems.
-If you're using a contrained version or env, make sure you've got `sudo` and `curl` installed.
+The utility is designed for Debian-based systems.
+For users operating within constrained versions or environments, the presence of both `sudo` and `curl` is required.

-### One-Step Setup
+### One-Step Setup:
-Execute the following command in your terminal to kickstart the backup process:
+Users can initiate the backup process with a single command provided in the section.
 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/diegomrepo/backer/main/bootstrap.sh)"
 ```

-### Convenient Wrapper
+### Convenient Wrapper:
-After the initial setup, you can effortlessly run the Ansible playbook anytime using the backer wrapper.
-This utility is conveniently installed in ~/bin.
-Execute the following command to run the backup:
+After setup, users can use the backer wrapper installed in ~/bin to run the backup process easily.
 ```bash
 ~/bin/backer
 ```